-- Data Lifecycle Management: Leverage M365 retention policies and labels to place the organization in a better position to defensibly delete data and reduce risks associated with over retention.
+- Data Lifecycle Management: Leverage M365 retention policies and labels to place the organisation in a better position to defensibly delete data and reduce risks associated with over retention.

-- Records Management: There are file plan capabilities and label policies that allow organizations to build a comprehensive solution to manage business-critical data in compliance with regulations, laws, and unique records retention policies.
+- Records Management: There are file plan capabilities and label policies that allow organisations to build a comprehensive solution to manage business-critical data in compliance with regulations, laws, and unique records retention policies.

 - Communication Compliance: Many organizations are faced with industry and government regulations requiring them to monitor and review a defined percentage of communications.
 This is to comply with industry regulations, reduce other areas of risk, and increase security.
 Leverage expertise in emerging technology such as Microsoft 365 to address these requirements and augment processes with staffing to manage overall workflow.

 - Insider Risk Management: The single largest risk for data theft and leakage comes from internal staff, disgruntled workers, and employees looking to leverage corporate information at their next job.
-Most organizations are still taking a reactive and forensic approach to investigate insider risk.
-Predictive solutions become very cumbersome and expensive due to the volume of data that needs to be analyzed to identify risk.
-There are solutions that allow companies to identify triggers, trends, and events that often lead to data theft – or at the very least minimize or mitigate the loss when the theft occurs.
+Most organisations are still taking a reactive and forensic approach to investigate insider risk.
+Predictive solutions become very cumbersome and expensive due to the volume of data that needs to be analysed to identify risk.
+There are solutions that allow companies to identify triggers, trends, and events that often lead to data theft – or at the very least minimise or mitigate the loss when the theft occurs.

-- Information Protection and Data Loss Prevention: Many organizations are faced with industry and government regulations requiring them to monitor and prevent dissemination of data outside of the organization.
+- Information Protection and Data Loss Prevention: Many organisations are faced with industry and government regulations requiring them to monitor and prevent dissemination of data outside of the organisation.
 This includes HIPAA, Export Control, PCI, PII, and more.
 Managing and monitoring such data is of critical importance.
-Additionally, many organizations had to rush to cloud services during the onset of the pandemic to provide employees remote work access.
+Additionally, many organisations had to rush to cloud services during the onset of the pandemic to provide employees remote work access.
 Due to the expedited nature of migration, most concentrated initial efforts on providing connectivity and securing authentication.
-Now these organizations are refocusing their efforts on protecting data.
-Microsoft and other tools offer solutions that allow organizations to identify sensitive data, monitor it, and apply protective controls.
+Now these organisations are refocusing their efforts on protecting data.
+Microsoft and other tools offer solutions that allow organisations to identify sensitive data, monitor it, and apply protective controls.

 The contents of this article are intended to convey general information only and not to provide legal advice or opinions.